A markdown-like document editor for writing novels

 Auto-Saving and Document Stats

-Open documents and the project file itself is saved regularly on a timer if they have been altered.
-The status of this is indicated by two indicators in the right corner of the status bar.
-Unsaved changes are in yellow, and saved is indicated by green.
-Latest character count, word count, and paragraph count is shown next to these indicators in the status bar.
+Open documents and the project file itself is saved regularly on a timer.
+The status of this is indicated by two indicators on the right hand side of the status bar.
+Latest project word count is shown next to these indicators in the status bar.
 The counts are updated regularly, but not as-you-type.

 Easy Organising of Project Files